zchrissirhcz/rocbuild/README.md

 ## rocbuild.cmake

+[rocbuild.cmake](rocbuild.cmake) is a set of functions/macros for daily building opeorations:
+- copy dlls for recursive shared dependencies
+- copy OpenCV's videoio dlls
+- enable Ninja colorful output by default
+- use `CMAKE_BINARY_DIR` as output location for artifacts: `.a/.lib/.dll/.so/.exe/...`
+- more fuctionalities to be added...

-Ease your cmake build experience, by add one line in your `CMakeLists.txt`:
+Usage: add one line in your `CMakeLists.txt`:
 ```cmake
 include(rocbuild.cmake)
 ```

+## plugins

+[plugins directory](plugins/README.md) provides a collection of standalone cmake plugins.